-These seemingly contradictory results are consistent with theory, which argues that strengthening creditor protection can have two opposing effects.
-On the one hand, stronger creditor protection can alleviate the impact of credit market frictions.
-By making bankruptcy states more costly for owners and managers, stronger creditor protection can mitigate agency problems such as managerial moral hazard (see, e.g., Jensen and Meckling 1976), which makes firms less financially constrained.
-On the other hand, by making bankruptcy states more costly for owners and managers, stronger creditor protection can reduce firms' demand for credit.
-Owners and managers may try to avoid default to the extent that they forgo risky but valuable investment opportunities (see, e.g., Donaldson 1969; Amihud and Lev 1981; Eberhart and Senbet 1993), leading to "a significant underinvestment problem even where the firm is solvent" (Rasmussen 1994).
+Similarly, alternative theories differ in their predictions regarding the effect of stronger creditor protection.
+On the one hand, stronger creditor protection can strengthen the incentives of firm owners and managers by increasing the personal costs they incur in bankruptcy (see, e.g., Jensen and Meckling 1976; Zwiebel 1996), which makes firms less financially constrained.
+On the other hand, by making bankruptcy more costly for owners and managers, stronger creditor protection can reduce their willingness to invest in valuable but risky investment projects (see, e.g., Donaldson 1969; Amihud and Lev 1981; Eberhart and Senbet 1993; Rasmussen 1994).